Student food insecurity

 Research on food insecurity amongst students at the University of Guelph

 Linking University and community responses to food insecurity via our connections to community partners and through participation on the Our Food Future “Nutritious Foods Work Stream”

-Building a network – convening 8 Ontario universities in Guelph in Oct 2019, co-authoring an op-ed on food insecurity and COVID-19 (published in University Affairs), and partnering with UBC to host national online events (Fall 2020)
+Building a network – convening 8 Ontario universities in Guelph in Oct 2019, co-authoring an op-ed on food insecurity and COVID-19 (published in University Affairs), and partnering with UBC to host a series of national events.

 There is growing evidence significant numbers of students attending our universities are food insecure.
 A number of recent studies suggest between 30 and 45% of all students experience some form of food insecurity, and between 8 and 15% experience severe food insecurity.
-(See, for example, the “ADDRESSING FOOD INSECURITY AT UBC” report to the UBC board 2019; Blundell et al. 2019 (Memorial); Silverthorn, D. 2016 (Brock, UCalgary, Dalhousie, Lakehead, Ryerson); Reynolds et al. 2018 (St. Francis Xavier); Olauson et al. 2018 (U Saskatoon); as well as recent surveying at both U of Guelph and McMaster due to be published soon).
+The Guelph Lab led research at U of G, and for further examples see the “ADDRESSING FOOD INSECURITY AT UBC” report to the UBC board 2019; Blundell et al. 2019 (Memorial); Silverthorn, D. 2016 (Brock, UCalgary, Dalhousie, Lakehead, Ryerson); Reynolds et al. 2018 (St. Francis Xavier); Olauson et al. 2018 (U Saskatoon); as well as recent surveying at McMaster due to be published soon.